Kameel Ahmady: Biography

+Arrest

 In August 2019, on his return to Iran from a UN conference in Addis Ababa on human rights, and while he was researching ethnicity and identity among five major cohorts of Iran, Ahmady was arrested by security forces in Tehran.
 He believes he was taken by the Revolutionary Guards partly due to his research work, but also because Iran was looking for British assets to seize in reprisal after the British Marines helped seize an Iranian ship, Grace 1, off the shores of Gibraltar on 4 July 2019.

 The ship was suspected of breaching EU sanctions by taking oil to Syria.
 The infamous judge Abolqasem Salavati of the Islamic Revolutionary Court formally charged Ahmady with trying to secure socio-cultural changes in the Islamic Republic by allegedly conducting "subversive" research related to social issues, such as lobbying to raise the age of child marriage, promoting homosexuality, trying to divide Iran through scientific research, sending false reports to the human-rights rapporteur of the UN, and several other charges.
 He was sentenced to nine years and three months in prison and fined 600,000 euros.

 He was interrogated and kept in solitary confinement for more than one hundred days by the IRGC in the infamous Ward A section of Evin Prison in Tehran.
 Although under supervision, Ahmady was then temporarily released from prison on bail.
 When his appeal was quashed and his sentence confirmed by the Supreme Court, he managed to leave Iran, escaping through the mountains, and return to England.

 Research fields

-Given his background in anthropology and ethnography, Kameel Ahmady has made numerous trips to various parts of the world such as north Africa, Europe, south-west Asia, and the Middle East to conduct research and carry out participant observation.
+Given his background in anthropology and ethnography, Kameel Ahmady has made numerous trips to various parts of the world such as North Africa, Europe, south-west Asia, and the Middle East to conduct research and carry out participant observation.
 Since Ahmady was born and raised in the Kurdish regions of the western provinces of Iran, and because of the culture and religion of his region, he and his teams conducted some of his earlier anthropological and ethnographic research in those regions.

 As is common in social science research, most of Ahmady's work are connected with one another and most of his research topics were determined by the available field data.